This integration is powered by Singer's Postgres tap and certified by Stitch. Check out and contribute to the repo on GitHub.

-- Support for other flavors of PostgreSQL.
-We’re in the process of testing this version of our integration with other flavors of PostgreSQL, including Heroku, Google CloudSQL, Amazon Aurora, and Amazon RDS.
+- Support for some flavors of PostgreSQL.
+We’re in the process of testing this version of our integration with other flavors of PostgreSQL, including Amazon Aurora and Amazon RDS.

 To get a look at how this version compares to the previous version of PostgreSQL, refer to the PostgreSQL version comparison documentation.